cnabio/cnab-spec/101-bundle-json.md

 The `name` and `version` fields are used to identify the CNAB bundle.
 Both fields are required.

-- Name should be human-readable (TODO: Define allowed format)
+- Name should be human-readable (TODO: Make this Graph Unicode characters)
 - Version MUST be a [SemVer2](https://semver.org) string

 Fields that do not match this specification _should_ cause failures.